munificent/craftinginterpreters/book/evaluating-expressions.md

 <aside name="leaf">

-In the next chapter, when we implement variables, we'll add identifier expressions, which are also leaf nodes.
+In the [next chapter][vars], when we implement variables, we'll add identifier expressions, which are also leaf nodes.

+[vars]: statements-and-state.html

 </aside>

 So, much like we converted a literal *token* into a literal *syntax tree node* in the parser, now we convert the literal tree node into a runtime value.
-That turns out to be trivial:
+That turns out to be trivial.

 ^code visit-literal